 Although we are not required under NYSE rules to appoint a Compensation Committee or a Nominating/Corporate Governance Committee because we are a limited partnership, our Board of Directors has established a Compensation Committee to establish standards and make recommendations concerning the compensation of our officers and directors.
 In addition, the Compensation Committee determines and establishes the standards for any awards to our employees and officers under the equity compensation plans adopted by our Unitholders, including the performance standards or other restrictions pertaining to the vesting of any such awards.
 Pursuant to the charter of the Compensation Committee, a director serving as a member of the Compensation Committee may not be an officer of or employed by the General Partner, the Partnership or its subsidiaries.
-Michael K. Grimm, Bill W. Byrne and Ray C. Davis serve as the members of the Compensation Committee and Mr. Grimm serves as the chairman of the Compensation Committee.
+Michael K. Grimm, Bill W. Byrne and Ray C. Davis serve as the members of the Compensation Committee.